SICSresearch/IRTpp_old/README.md

 ## Installation

-This is currently a source package only, you can either install the development version from this repository or  the last stable release from [the release page](https://github.com/SICSresearch/IRTpp/release).
+This is currently a source package only, you can either install the development version from this repository or  the last stable release from [the releases page](https://github.com/SICSresearch/IRTpp/releases).
 This is the recommended option if you are not developing the package.

 ### Installing the dev version.